 The QoS Parameter Notification control indicates whether notifications are requested from the NG-RAN when the "GFBR can no longer (or can again) be guaranteed" for a QoS Flow during the lifetime of the QoS Flow.
 Notification control may be used for a GBR QoS Flow if the application traffic is able to adapt to the change in the QoS (e.g. if the AF is capable to trigger rate adaptation).

 The SMF shall only enable Notification control when the QoS Notification Control parameter is set in the PCC rule (received from the PCF) that is bound to the QoS Flow.
-The Notification control parameter is signalled to the NG-RAN as part of the QoS profile.
+The Notification control parameter is signalled to the NG-RAN as part of the QoS profile and may indicate the NG-RAN to report the notification (i.e. the events of “GFBR can no longer be guaranteed” and “GFBR can be guaranteed again”) via the tunnel between the NG-RAN and PSA UPF as defined in clause 5.X.

 * * * Next Changes * * *